aurelien-riv/ariviere.github.io/_posts/2019-12-07-which-function-php-executing.markdown

 **⚠️  PHP has to be compiled with debugging symbol so everything works!**

+**⚠️  These instructions won't work before PHP7, and may stop working on future versions.**

 ## Get the PID of your PHP process

 Using _ps_, let list running PHP processes :